 Some of the how-to subjects we intend to discuss will include tool setup, sharpening, maintenance and proper usage, as well as how to make some tools.
 And of course, woodworking techniques.

-All others we welcome with bunny hugs.
+All others I welcome with bunny hugs.